nvdla/doc/doc/ias/unit_description.rst

 Block operation
 ^^^^^^^^^^^^^^^

-Block operation is a higher level to stripe operations.
-During block operation, each kernel in kernel group uses RxSx64 weight elements.
-And small cube of input feature data shifts properly, to guarantee that the results can add together across stripe operations.
+A Block Operation is a higher level operation consisting of multiple stripe operations.
+During Block
+Operation, each kernel in a kernel group uses RxSx64 weight elements, along with a small cube of input feature data sized properly to ensure that the results can add together across stripe operations and accumulated into the 16-32 element accumulator.

 .. _fig_image9_block_operation: